 As well as extensive training and monitoring of health and safety, we continue to promote wellbeing across the company and our supply chain through activities such as talks about detecting cancers, nurses attending sites to undertake health checks and offer advice.
+We also look to promote good practice and this was celebrated during the year, when BAM Construct UK held its online Health and Safety awards ceremony, where nine areas of good practice were recognised.

-In 2020, the main causes of accidents involving lost time related to manual handling, slips and trips, falling objects and lifting.
-Our accident rate is low and has improved during the year, with the number of RIDDOR's reported in the year of 13 (2019: 24), howevere we continue to seek improvement in all aspects of our health and safety management.
+We have seen an increase in the number of RIDDOR's reported in the year of 19 (2020: 13) however we continue to seek improvement in all aspects of our health and safety management.